BehaviorTree/btcpp_website/docs/learn-the-basics/BT_basics.md

 :::caution Find the BUG!
 If __isDoorOpen__ returns FAILURE, we have the desired behavior.
-But if it returns SUCCESS, the left branch fails and the entire Sequence is interrupted.
+But if it returns SUCCESS, the left branch fails, and the entire Sequence is interrupted.
 :::